Technology-Notes/lukesampson-scoop-wiki/Buckets.md

 scoop install hello
 hello # -> you should see 'Hello, <windows-username>!'
 ```
 5. To share your bucket, all you need to do is tell people how to add you bucket, i.e. by running the command in step 3.
+If you want your bucket listed in the [Scoop Directory](https://github.com/rasa/scoop-directory) , add a topic of `scoop-bucket` to its github page.